billwuhao/ComfyUI_NotaGen/README.md

 ## 📣 Updates

 [2025-04-09]⚒️: It is no longer necessary to input MuseScore4 or mscore and the Python path.
 You only need to add the MuseScore4 or mscore installation directory (e.g., `C:\Program Files\MuseScore 4\bin`) to the system path environment variable.
+If you still cannot find MuseScore4 or mscore, launch Comfyui using the official startup script, such as run_nvidia_gpu.bat.

 [2025-03-21] ⚒️: Added more tunable parameters for more creative freedom.
 Optional model unloading.